 The task of View CardStatus

-In the TargetSystem, the metadata structure CardStatus must contain the status for the lifetime of a Card, but in correct chronological sequence.
+In the TargetSystem, the metadata structure CardStatus must contain the status for the lifetime of a Card, but in the correct chronological sequence.
 The valid status' are:

 1. Ordered